4-H Youth Development

 6th - 12th Grade Meetings

 Middle & high school members attend a once a month club meeting called County Council, where we discuss upcoming opportunities and focus on life skills students may not be getting in school.
-These meetings are held at the Coastal College of Georgia on Wildcat Drive in Kingsland, once a month from 5:30-7:30.
+These meetings are held at the Coastal College of Georgia on Wildcat Drive in Kingsland, once a month.
+6th graders meet from 5 - 6:30 PM & 7th-12th graders meet from 6:00 - 7:30 PM.
 This year we will charge a minimal fee for each meeting to cover the member's dinner.

 Camden County 4-H has several monthly Specialty Club Meetings that all members are eligible to attend: